Information Elicitation for Bayesian Auctions: Under Arbitrary Knowledge Graphs

 \subsection{Additive Auctions}

-Crowdsourced Bayesian mechanisms for additive auctions are harder to construct and analyze than for unit-demand auctions.
-For example, randomly partitioning the players as before may cause a significant revenue loss, because the revenue of additive auctions may come from selling a subset of items as a bundle to a player $i$.
-Even if player $i$'s value distribution for each item is reported with constant probability, the probability that his value distributions for all items in the bundle are reported can be very low, thus the mechanism can rarely sell the bundle to $i$ at the optimal price.
-Also, the seller can no longer ``throw away'' player-item pairs whose distributions are not reported and work on the projected instance $\cI'$ ---recall that $\cI' = (N, M, \cD')$ where $\cD'$ is $\cD$ projected on~$G$.
-Indeed, when the players are not partitioned into reporters and potential buyers, doing so will cause a player to withhold his knowledge about others so that they are thrown away.
+Information elicitation mechanisms for additive auctions are harder to construct and analyze than for unit-demand auctions.
+First, randomly partitioning the players as before may cause a significant revenue loss, as the revenue of additive auctions may come from selling a subset of items as a {\em bundle} to a player $i$.
+Even when $i$'s value distribution for each item is reported with constant probability, the probability that his distributions for all items in the bundle are reported may be very low, thus the mechanism may rarely sell the bundle to $i$ at the optimal price.
+Second, the seller can no longer ``throw away'' player-item pairs whose distributions are not reported and focus on the projected instance.
+When the players are not partitioned into reporters and potential buyers, doing so may cause a player to lie and withhold his knowledge about others, so that they are thrown away.

 To simultaneously achieve truthfulness and a good revenue guarantee, our mechanism is very stingy and never throws away any information.
-If a player $i$'s value distribution for an item $j$ is reported by others, then $j$ may be sold to $i$ via the {\em $\beta$-Bundling} mechanism in \cite{yao2015n}, denoted by $Bund$; while if $i$'s distribution for $j$ is not reported, then $j$ may still be sold to $i$ via the second-price mechanism.
-Indeed, our mechanism treats the players neither solely based on the original Bayesian instance $\hat{\cI}$ not solely based on the projected instance $\cI'$; rather, it works on a {\em hybrid} of the two.
+If a player $i$'s value distribution for an item $j$ is reported by others, then $j$ may be sold to $i$ via the {\em $\beta$-Bundling} mechanism of \cite{yao2015n}, denoted by $Bund$.
+If $i$'s distribution for $j$ is not reported, then $j$ may still be sold to $i$ via the second-price mechanism.
+Indeed, our mechanism handles the players neither solely based on the original Bayesian instance $\hat{\cI}$ nor solely based on the projected instance $\cI'$.
+Rather, it works on a {\em hybrid} of the two.

+Our mechanism $\cM_{IEA}$ is still simple; see Mechanism \ref{alg:newbvcg}.
+However, significant effort is needed to analyze its revenue.
+Indeed, note that in Mechanism \ref{alg:newbvcg}, each $M_i$ is defined according to the original Bayesian instance $\hat{\cI}$, while the partition of $M$ is done according to the knowledge graphs in the information elicitation instance $\cI$.
+The mechanism $Bund$ is run on a hybrid instance, where $\beta_i$ is based on $\hat{\cI}$ and $\cD_i'$ is based on $\cI$.
+Finally, part of player $i$'s winning set is sold according to mechanism $Bund$ and part of it is sold using second-price.